 Discuss Wi-Fi upgrades

-One of the many things I am getting asked about now is how to improve the performance of home Wi-Fi connections.
+One of the many things I am getting asked about now is how to improve home Wi-Fi connections.
 Long gone are the days of spending $30 on a cheap router.
-In my house, we have 35 devices on the network at any given time.
-That is mainly due to HomeKit compatible smart plugs but also includes Apple TVs, iPhones, and iPads.
-I use Google Wifi, but Eero is also a great choice.
-While Wi-Fi 6 is available, I am not ready to recommend it for home users just yet until the cost comes down.
-If someone asks, you can mention the need to have a mesh network with multiple access points to handle the capacity their devices likely demand.
+In my house, we have 50 devices on the network at any given time.
+That is mainly due to HomeKit devices but also includes Apple TVs, iPhones, and iPads.

 Wrap-up on Thanksgiving tech support

-It’s always fun to get your friends and family members set up for 2020 by making sure their devices are backed up, up to date, and clean from malware.
-Enjoy the holidays, and avoid controversial topics like iPhone vs Android and Chromebooks vs iPads, and we will all have a Merry Christmas!
+It’s always fun to get your friends and family members set up for the new year by ensuring their devices are backed up, up to date, and clean from malware.
+Enjoy the holidays, and avoid controversial topics like iPhone vs. Android and Chromebooks vs. iPads, and we will all have a Merry Christmas!

 FTC: We use income earning auto affiliate links.
 More.